Caving & Ziplining

 You’ve discovered in Belize the ultimate vacation spot, but time is limited and your appetite for excitement is enormous.
 You need a game plan that starts with a booking at Laru Beya Resort where tours are designed with you in mind.

 From zip-lining over rainforest canopies to plunging the depths of the underworld, Laru Beya has created a tour menu that delivers on thrills.
 Can’t decide if you want to go high or low?
 Do both.
-The Mayan Canopy Jungle Zipline and choice of either the Waterfall Hike or River Tubing Tour can be included with select Laru Beya all-inclusive packages.
+The Mayan Canopy Jungle Zipline and choice of either the Waterfall Hike or River Tubing Tour can be included with select Laru Beya Belize Adventure Add-On.
 Looking to visit what National Geographic named #1 Sacred Cave in the World?
 No problem, simply add the Actun Tunichil Muknal (ATM) Caving Tour to your stay*.

 Jungle Zipline & Waterfall Hike